 Step 4: Apply to the Anthropology Department by Emailing Materials

-- Statement of Purpose (2 page maximum, single-to-double spaced) discussing preparation and rationale for pursuing graduate study in anthropology, intended research area/focus during the MA program, how you plan to obtain (or already have) any specific skills needed to complete your intended area of research in this program, and professional goals during and after completing the MA.
+- Statement of Purpose (2 page maximum, single-to-double spaced) discussing preparation and rationale for pursuing graduate study in anthropology in this program, intended research area/focus during the MA program, how you plan to obtain (or already have) any specific skills needed to complete your intended area of research in this program , and professional goals during and after completing the MA.
 It is not necessary to have an exact thesis topic in mind, but please do indicate your area(s) of interest/intended MA research focus as specifically (and honestly) as possible.

 - Curriculum Vitae (make sure it indicates overall and major GPA)